micrology/prsm/doc/help/docs/Files.md

 It may also, optionally, have:

 * a column headed ‘Label’, with text of a label to be applied to the link
-* a column headed ‘Description’.
+* a column headed either 'Note' or ‘Description’.
 The contents of this column will become notes for the Links (i.e. the text shown in the Notes box when you select a Link).
 * a column headed ‘Style’, with the contents being numbers between 1 and 9, representing the link style to be applied to the Link (the styles are numbered according to the [Link Styles](Styling/#links-tab) tab, from top left to bottom right).

-All other columns are considered to be values of Attributes assigned to Links and visible in the [Data View](DataView/#data-view) of the map.

 ## Saving and Exporting maps